GonzaloAxelH/GonzaloAxelH/README.md

 ## About Me

-Hey My Name is Parth Patel, I'm a 3rd year ICT student at Ahmedabad University.I am a Tech Enthusiast.
-Looking forward to learn new skills and add them in the list.
+Hey My Name is Parth Patel, I am currently studying the seventh cycle at the national university of moquegua.

 ## Coding Profiles